Putnam County, Tennessee

 If you have a civil case in Putnam County, it will be before one of these individuals.
 The 13th Judicial District has established Local Rules for its courts.
 These rules govern issues such as issuing subpoenas, setting a case for trial, etc. A copy of the Local Rules for Circuit Court can be found here.
 A copy of the Local Rules for Chancery Court can be found here.

 In Putnam County, for the 2010-2011 reporting period, 147 tort cases (claims for personal injury or wrongful death) were filed and 16 went to trial.
 Of the 16 cases tried, only 7 resulted in a verdict for the injured party.
 For 2011-2012, there were 126 tort cases filed and 31 tried.
 Of the 31 tried, only 9 resulted in an award for the injured party.
 For the 2012-2013 reporting period, 114 tort cases were filed in Putnam County and 12 tort cases were tried.
 Of those 12 trials, the injured party lost 10 of them.
 In 2013-2014, 107 tort cases were filed in Putnam County and 3 were tried.
 The injured party only won one of those three trials and the award was a mere $5,865.00.
-Last year, 115 tort cases were filed in Putnam County and two were tried.
+In 2015-2016, 115 tort cases were filed in Putnam County and two were tried.
 The injury victims lost both trials.
 Last year, 128 tort cases were filed in Putnam County and none were tried.

 We Can Help You and Your Family